A Short History of Photography

-Examine major photographic movements and the individuals who have shaped the history of the medium.
-Beginning with discussion of pre-photographic experiments and continuing toward a look at contemporary photography, students will learn the relevance of the medium's rich and complex history.
-Lectures will concentrate on the progression of visual culture, role of science and photography's dubious relationship with art.
-A print viewing assignment will bring students face to face with rare examples of original prints and masterworks of photography.
+Examine major photographic movements and the individuals who have shaped the history of the medium in A Short History of Photography.
+Beginning with discussion of pre-photographic experiments and continuing toward a look at contemporary photography, you will learn the relevance of this medium's rich and complex history.
+Lectures will concentrate on the progression of visual culture, the role of science and photography's dubious relationship with art.
+A print viewing assignment will bring you face-to-face with rare examples of original prints and masterworks of photography.
 The goal of this course is to engage history with a tangible understanding of the medium and its relationship to the act of making images.

 Course Number: ART-40412